JeffWarnimont/Customer-and-Appointment-Management-Application/src/README.txt

 appropriate login credentials in the username and password text fields and click the Login button.
 If credentials match user data stored in the database the user will be sent to the main menu and the user will be alerted to whether any appointments are scheduled to begin in the next fifteen minutes, or if credentials do not match, an error dialog will appear.
-All login attempts whether successful or not will be recorded in an activity log.
+All login attempts whether successful or not will be recorded in an activity log and saved in a .txt file.

 MAIN MENU SCREEN
 The main menu contains six buttons.
 This screen is the central hub for the application.
 All writes to the database will